rickardnorlander/HippoCrypt/readme.md

 You will need gpg to use this.
 For windows users, please download http://www.gpg4win.org/download.html

 To build, open the project file in Eclipse.
+Run the main function in HippoCrypt.java